greenelab/covid19-review/content/response-to-reviews/pathogenesis-v1.md

 2.7 The intro paragraph for the cytokine release syndrome is quite long and could be readily shortened (or even eliminated) without sacrificing the relevant information pertaining to COVID-19 (which is primarily the second 2 paragraphs).

 **
-This section has been shorted and reorganized to remove extraneous information.
+This section has been shortened and reorganized to remove extraneous information.
 It now reads:
 <!--To do: copy final version-->
 **